Medieval texts make it possible to reconstruct the history of volcanism – rts.ch

 One of the most active volcanic periods

-The population could not then imagine that bad harvests or unusual lunar eclipses had a connection with volcanoes.
+The population might not then imagine that bad harvests or unusual lunar eclipses had a connection with volcanoes.
 The eruptions themselves were not documented.
 These results are all the more important since the period between 1100 and 1300 is known, according to ice cores, to be one of the most volcanically active.

 Of the fifteen eruptions considered in the study, one, which occurred in the mid-13th century, rivals the famous Tambora eruption of 1815, which resulted in the “year without a summer” of 1816.
 The collective effect of medieval eruptions on Earth’s climate may have led to the Little Ice Age, sometime between the early 14th and late 19th centuries, the authors say.